XavierGau/Digital-Writing-Folio/exercises.md

 ## Week 3

-This week has no class due to a holiday, but I thought I would still put an entry here discussion an interesting mode of story telling that has recently boomed with the release of *Elden Ring*.
+This week has no class due to a holiday, but I thought I would still put an entry here discussing an interesting mode of story telling that has recently boomed with the release of *Elden Ring*.

 ### Elden Ring & Other FromSoftware Games